sarmadadm/gitApp_test/README.md

 # gitApp_test
-This repo is for learning and testing purpose
+This repo is for learning and testing purposes